 In 1980, in response to a court injunction, Alcan began releasing flows designed to protect fisheries values in the Nechako River, with a particular focus on the Nechako upstream of the confluence with the Stuart River since this area was most directly affected by flow regulation (NFCP 2005).
-These flows consisted of year-round minimum flow requirements for the benefit of Chinook salmon (Oncorhynchus tshawytscha) of approximately 30 m3/sec and summer "cooling flows" during July 10th and August 20th for the benefit of sockeye salmon (Oncorhynchus nerka) of approximately 158 to 213 cms, both measured at Cheslatta Falls.
+These flows consisted of year-round minimum flow requirements for the benefit of Chinook salmon (Oncorhynchus tshawytscha) of approximately 30 m/sec and summer "cooling flows" during July 10th and August 20th for the benefit of sockeye salmon (Oncorhynchus nerka) of approximately 158 to 213 cms, both measured at Cheslatta Falls.
 The cooling flows are what is now referred to as the Summer Temperature Management Program (STMP).

 The STMP was developed between 1980 and 1982 and has been implemented in its current form each year since 1983, except those years when Alcan has released additional water due to reservoir management considerations.
 The STMP is intended to moderate potential high water temperatures in the Nechako River, with the specific goal of reducing the frequency of observed mean daily water temperatures >20°C at Finmoore, located just upstream of the confluence with the Stuart River (Fig. 1), between July 20th and August 20th (Triton 2004, NFCP 2005).
 This is achieved by releasing reservoir surface water through Skins Lake Spillway based on computer generated water temperature responses to anticipated meteorological conditions in the watershed between July 10th and August 20th.
-During the warmest period (late July, early Aug.), Skins Lake surface temperature can approach 20°C but summer water temperatures at Finmoore have generally been below the 20°C target and the STMP-based water releases have become an annual policy on the assumption of their efficacy (Fig. 3).
+During the warmest period (late July, early Aug.), Skins Lake surface temperature can be very warm and once released through the Cheslatta system to the upper Nechako can approach 20°C; but summer water temperatures at Finmoore have generally been below the 20°C target and the STMPbased water releases have become an annual policy on the assumption of their efficacy (Fig. 3).
 Yet there has never been a formal peer reviewed examination of the effectiveness of the STMP at achieving temperature targets at Finmoore.
 This study addresses this shortcoming as its first goal.

-Figure 3: Mean daily Nechako water temperatures at Finmoore in July and August during the present water diversion period (1953-2000).
-A polynomial fit to the data has an R^2 of 0.9824.
+Figure 3: Mean daily Nechako water temperatures at Finmoore in July and August since water diversion began (1953-2000).
+A polynomial fit to the data has an $R^2$ of 0.9824.